How IoT changes the game for loss prevention security in retail

 Until now, video and security cameras at stores were only useful tools to keep an eye on the situation at the store.
-Now cameras could become your best friends in the daily fight against theft.
+Now cameras could become your best friends in the daily fight against retail theft.
 Here’s how…

 Devices are getting smarter every day and can perform many routine tasks for you.
 Imagine a camera at your store that automatically detects suspicious behavior of visitors without you having to sit in front of the monitor.
 And more: cameras automatically inform you so that you can react faster.
 These are just two examples of how smart cameras can help you and your team monitor and secure stores in real-time.
-Take a moment and think of the possibilities that could improve your work and tell us!
+Take a moment and think of the possibilities that could improve your security management and tell us!

 Security and loss prevention analytics